Banten: Culture

 Selection of Kang Nong Banten in 2017.
 The finalists wear traditional Bantenese dress.

 Banten's culture is based on Hinduism, Buddhism and Islam.
 It includes the pencak silat martial arts, the Saman dance, and Palingtung.
 Religious sites include the Great Mosque of Banten and the Keramat Panjang Tomb.

 The Baduy people live in central and southern Banten.
 The Inner Baduy tribes are native Sundanese who are opposed to modernization in dress and lifestyle, and the Outer Baduy tribes are more open to modernization.
 The Baduy-Rawayan tribe lives in the Kendeng Cultural Heritage Mountains, an area of 5,101.85 ha spanning the Kanekes area, Leuwidamar District, Lebak Regency.
 Baduy villages are generally located on the Ciujung River in the Kendeng Mountains.

 Weapons

 The golok, similar to a machete, is Banten's traditional weapon.
-Formerly a self-defence weapon, it is now a martial-arts tool.
+Formerly a self-defence weapon, it is now used as a martial-arts tool.
 The Baduy people use goloks for farming and forest hunting.
 Other traditional weapons include the kujang, kris, spear, sledgehammer, machete, sword and bow and arrow.